 Iliotibial band syndrome is an overuse injury of the thigh and knee.
 Symptoms include knee pain and possible swelling.
 Treatment may involve anti-inflammatory medications, physical therapy, ultrasound, massage, using a foam roller at the site of pain, and the use of orthotics.
-Read more: Iliotibial Band Syndrome Article
+Read more: Iliotibial (IT) Band Syndrome Article

 Multimedia: Slideshows, Images & Quizzes

 Picture of Iliotibial Band (ITB)

 The ITB is a ligament that runs along the outside of the thigh -- from the top of the hip to the outside of the knee.
 See a...